Get insider access

 4. Best Upper Mid-Range TV

-If you want a good home entertainment OLED but don't want to get the expensive Sony A95L OLED, check out one of the best upper mid-range TVs we've tested, the LG C3 OLED.
-It's a premium TV that delivers stunning picture quality, especially in dark rooms; thanks to its near-infinite contrast ratio, there's no blooming around bright objects.
-It gets bright enough to fight glare even in moderately-lit rooms, and the reflection handling is incredible, but it doesn't use quantum dot technology, so colors aren't as bright as some of our other picks.
-The LG partly makes up for it with its versatility, as it has very good image processing, Dolby Vision HDR support with Dolby Vision gaming at 120Hz, and can passthrough advanced DTS audio formats.
-Like the Sony TVs, the LG supports Dolby Vision HDR, which is more widely used than Samsung's competing HDR10+.
+If you want a good home entertainment OLED but don't want to get the expensive Sony A95L OLED, check out one of the best upper mid-range TVs we've tested, the LG C4 OLED.
+It's a premium TV that delivers stunning picture quality, especially in dark rooms, and thanks to its near-infinite contrast ratio, there's no blooming around bright objects.
+It gets bright enough to fight glare even in moderately lit rooms, and the reflection handling is incredible, but its colors aren't as bright as some of our other picks.
+The LG partly makes up for it with its versatility, as it has very good image processing, has Dolby Vision HDR support, and can passthrough advanced DTS audio formats.

 The TV is available in a wider range of sizes, from a small 42-inch to an impressive 83-inch option.
-It's an amazing TV for gaming thanks to its nearly instantaneous response time, low input lag, and a great selection of gaming features.
-It supports HDMI 2.1 bandwidth on all four inputs, meaning you can take full advantage of the PS5 and Xbox Series X's capabilities with 4k @ 120 fps gaming.
+It's an amazing TV for gaming thanks to its nearly instantaneous response time, low input lag, and great selection of gaming features.
+It supports HDMI 2.1 bandwidth on all four inputs for up to 4k @ 144Hz, meaning you can take full advantage of the PS5 and Xbox Series X's capabilities.
 It has native FreeSync, HDMI Forum VRR support, and G-SYNC compatibility to reduce screen tearing.
-Its built-in webOS system is easy to use if you stream your favorite shows and movies.
-If you love this TV but wish it were more vibrant, consider the more expensive LG G3 OLED.
-The G3 is one of the brightest OLEDs on the market and is certainly brighter than the C3, but it's not worth the price difference for most people.

 See our review